-"reinsurance undertaking" has the meaning given to such term in article 13 of the Solvency II Directive.
+"reinsurance undertaking" has the meaning ascribed to it in article 13 of the Solvency II Directive.

 "Solvent Insurer Liquidation" means a liquidation of any Group Insurance Undertaking where the Issuer has determined, acting reasonably, that all Policyholder Claims of such Group Insurance Undertaking will be met.